PLEASE NOTE WE ARE CURRENTLY UNABLE TO ADMINISTER TRAVEL VACCINATIONS IF THE REQUEST IS LESS THAN 6 WEEKS IN ADVANCE

 Falmouth 01326 430050 and Truro 01872 221700

-Rebecca Rowe is our Midwife and her clinics are held on alternate Wednesday afternoons here at the surgery.
+Rebecca Rowe is our Midwife and her clinics are held on alternate Wednesday at Lander Practice in Truro.
 If it is your first appointment please complete the Maternity Information Pack available from reception and bring it with you.

 The midwives and maternity support staff hold various Workshops including Antenatal, Labour, Breastfeeding and Preparing for Baby.
 These practical sessions have been shown to be the best way to learn about parenting and it also gives you the opportunity to meet other parents to be who also live in the locality.
 You and your partner or friend are invited to attend these days which are held throughout the month in various locations thoughout our local area.
 Please contact the Truro Health Office on 01872 221420 to book your place.